Applicant for enrolment

 Eligible option (Education (General Provisions) Act s.232)

-An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a Senior Certificate and/or a Certificate III or IV.
+An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a Certificate of Achievement, Senior Statement and/or a Certificate III or IV.
 Eligible options and providers are listed in the following table:

 A document that states the respective rights and obligations, about the education of a person at a state school, with respect to: